cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 And retire those systems.

 In terms of ops, mouseflow, sentry and inngest error reporting to slack should give us great visibility.

+# Fri 17 May 2024

+We've been on a bit of a go-slow for the last few days, waiting for Nat to make some decisions and give us the go-ahead to launch with one of his services.

+But today I started playing around with adding a voicebot to breezbook.
+I initially played with OpenAI text to speech but then I realised that there is much more than text to speech when it comes to making a voicebot.
+You need to deal with interruptions being one major thing.
+And you need to make sure people don't jail break your prompt and make it say "breezbook sucks".
+And you need a neat way to hook it up to phone numbers etc.

+So I played around with Vapi.ai.
+I was initially worried that there would be no flexibility in configuring a voicebot on the fly for all my tenants.
+This is because all I saw were low code demos.
+But thanks to perplexity, I soon realised that it can totally define voicebots on the fly.
+You supply a config object.

+So I got a POC running with a hard coded prompt, simulating the main points of Nat's car wash in a hard coded manner.
+It did really well.
+There must be a ton of extra prompting that vapi adds, because the agent was saying things that were not in my prompt.
+Correct things that a normal person would say.
+I was impressed.

+So now I am making an endpoint that returns this prompt for a given tenant/environment/location tuple, and from that we're close to having a very nice, custom voicebot for breezbook.